1. What is a Qualifications Summary?

 2. INFOGRAPHIC: How to Write a Qualifications Summary

-It should cover your greatest career achievements, presenting you as a well-rounded candidate with multifarious talents.
-As I stated earlier, the Qualifications Summary is similar to a gem, and its structure is similar.
-Gems have many different shining facets, and so do your skills and achievements.
+A qualifications summary is similar to a gem, and its structure is similar as well.
+For instance, gems have many different shining facets, and so do your skills and achievements.
 Presenting the best of each facet, combined into a unified whole, completes the gem.

-Here are two more examples, from different industries.
+Here are two more examples (written out for your convenience) from different industries.
 One is written for an executive secretary, the other for a waiter.
-We chose these two industries based on their popularity on this website:
+We chose these two industries based on their popularity across our website:

 Example 1: Executive Secretary Qualifications Summary